Tanmay-Jaiswal/SelfSupervizedSegmentation/README.md

-used to augment the performance of the segmentation model This is accomplished by first pre-training the model on the image reconstruction task on a large unannotated dataset similar in size to the smaller annotated dataset.
+used to augment the performance of the segmentation model This is accomplished by first pre-training the model on the image reconstruction task on a large unannotated dataset similar to the smaller annotated dataset.

 We use UNet, an encoder-decoder model to perform segmentation.

+The pretraining set is a large set of medical cell slides that are not annotated in any way.
+This data is generally easier to come by.
+The fine-tuning set is a smaller set of medical cell slides that are annotated by experts to segment cancerous cells differently from non-cancerous cells.

+The baseline model uses the the small dataset by itself.
+The finetuned model is first pretrained on image reconstruction on a large number of slides, then finetuned on the annotated datset.

 ## Requirements -
 PyTorch - GPU
 Numpy
 Matplotlib
 argparse